google/extra-keyboards-for-chrome-os/README.md

 ### Chrome Web Store

 Several of the extensions are available on the [Chrome Web Store](http://chrome.google.com/webstore/).
 Note that the version on the webstore may not be as up-to-date as on GitHub.
+We may update it in future.
+But for now, please check on the [Chrome Webstore](http://chrome.google.com/webstore/) for them all.

 - [ComposeKey](https://chrome.google.com/webstore/detail/composekey/iijdllfdmhbmlmnbcohgbfagfibpbgba)
 - [UK Extended](https://chrome.google.com/webstore/detail/uk-extended/pkbdliadhfopgfdhbldifaakplenbpnd)